 STA 2 and STA 3 stay in doze state.

-While operating on link 2:
+In this example, while operating on link 2: (#4382)

 STA 2 of the non-AP MLD may use active mode or power save mode with the awake state to retrieve BUs from the AP MLD and may use power save mode with doze state to save power.